BruceChanJianLe/ros2cd/README.md

 # ros2cd

-✅ Jumps to package that are in the sourced workspace
+✅ Jump to packages that are in the sourced workspace

-❌ Does not jump to package that are in the opt
+❌ Does not jump to packages that are in the opt

 https://github.com/user-attachments/assets/a8f61e53-c03e-4b92-b512-149eaf5e7bf1